The OGs In African American Female Group Travel Experiences

-Day 1 - USA: Day 1 - USA: Book your flight to arrive in Torino (Turin) TRN airport, Italy by 1pm.
-If you prefer to fly into Milan, we can arrange for a private car transfer to Torino (not included).
+Day 1 - USA: Depart the USA on August 22nd.
+Book your flight to arrive in Torino (Turin) TRN airport, Italy by 12 noon, August 23rd.
+If you prefer to fly into Milan by 9 am, we can arrange for a private car transfer to Torino (not included).

 Get ready to drink and repeat.
-What happens in Italy stays
+What happens on WineHeaux stays locked in the bottle!

 Torino (Turin in English), as known as the Little Paris is surrounded by the Alps is the capital of the Piemonte wine region in northern Italy.
 In 1848 the city led the first War of Independence, laying the Italian nation's foundations.
 Hence, it is said that Italy was born in Torino.
 Its stunning palazzi still retain the grandeur of the city’s royal past, when the House of Savoy ruled and Victor Emmanuel II became the first king of Italy (little known fact: Turin was Italy's first capital)